ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * Reactive Extensions
 * Reactive Streams

-These patterns fall into two groups: synchronous _pull_ models (in which the consumer determines when to request items from the producer) and asynchronous _push_ models (in which the producer determines when to send items to the consumer).
+These patterns are divided into two groups: synchronous _pull_ communication models (in which the consumer determines when to receive items from the producer) and asynchronous _push_ communication models (in which the producer determines when to send items to the consumer).

 ### Iterator